gmalet/gmalet.github.io/_pages/research.md

 - **Working papers**

-	- The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns <em>R&R at Journal of European Public Policy</em>
+	- Understanding preferences over borders (with R. Sczepanski and J. Lipps)

-	- Venue shopping in the mass public
+	- Venue shopping in the mass public: The search for policy representation in multi-level systems

 	- How threats and promises affect support for international cooperation (with S. Walter)

-	- Understanding preferences over borders (with R. Sczepanski and J. Lipps)

 	- Does financial assistance mitigate rural backlash?
 The case of the Common Agricultural Policy in France (with D. Bolet)